unloggedio/unlogged-spring-maven-demo/README.md

 # Springboot Mega Application

-This application tries to use everything.
+This application tries to use every spring 3rd party integration available

 This project meant to be a playground for testing Unlogged SDK and Plugin.